ShaktidharK1997/feedback_loop/README.md

 - `target-bucket`: Where Label Studio exports annotations
 - `test-suites`: Contains organized collections of images for model evaluation and testing

-### Human in the Loop Feedback Workflow
+### Data Annotator Workflow

-The system implements a sophisticated feedback loop:
+The system implements the following feedback loop:

 1. Users upload images for classification
 2. The model makes predictions